Lisitius/p14-package-dropdown-wealth-health/README.md

 ## Installation

-To install p14-package-dropdown-wealth-health, you can use npm or yarn:
+To install the dropdown, you can use npm or yarn:

 ```
 npm install p14-package-dropdown-wealth-health